 Landmannalaugar is a unique and remote hiking destination in the southern Icelandic Highlands.
 It has been considered by many to be the most beautiful place in the world.
-The region is characterised by psychedelic rainbow coloured mountains and steaming hot springs.
+The region is characterised by psychedelic rainbow coloured mountains, steaming hot springs and geothermal pools ideal for bathing.

 Landmannalaugar is a mountainous hiking destination nestled within Iceland's Fjallaback Nature Reserve.
 It is part of the vast desert Highlands, an area covering the centre of Iceland - the most remote and untouched region of the country.
 I spent three days in September, at the end of the hiking season, exploring the mountains around the campsite, and over these three days experienced three seasons of weather.